h1xxx/linuxconsole/content/www.md

 pylast needs to be installed for Last.fm support.
 See
 https://github.com/pylast/pylast.

-	Use set to set your Last.fm login credenditals, e.g.
+	Use set to set your Last.fm login credentials, e.g.
 	set lastfm_username jane_doe.
 	Similarly, you also have to provide an API key and it's corresponding
 	secret.